Shopify is among the most popular tools for building your ecommerce website, and with good reason.

 That said, the fact that Shopify includes a built-in content management system is a major selling point since blog posts can be such a valuable source of traffic and helpful for a content marketing strategy.
 The blog feature allows you to create content separate from your products, change author information, categorize posts, and adjust the meta description.
 If you’re familiar with WordPress, you’ll find that the interface isn’t as intuitive.

 Thinking about using a WordPress blog with your Shopify site because you want something that’s content-heavy?
 It could easily become a technical nightmare.
 You’ll have to install WordPress on a separate subdomain for it to work – which also means two separate logins to keep track of… and another element of your site to keep secure.

 While Shopify handles site security for you, you’re on your own for securing your WordPress installation.
 While there are plenty of plugins available to help with this, many of them are premium and require a one-time or monthly subscription fee.

 If you need more advanced SEO features, you can turn to the Shopify App marketplace for help.
 Premium apps can help you with adding schema markup to your products, detect broken links, compress images, and more.

-Schema markup makes it easier for your products to show in Google search results with rich snippets that provide information about the product including its rating and product.
-Broken links are bad for the customer experience and when left alone for too long can If.
-Your ranking.
-Image compression is helpful to improve page speed.
+Schema markup makes it easier for your products to show in Google search results with rich snippets that provide information about the product, including its rating and product.
+Broken links are bad for the customer experience and, when left alone for too long, can affect your ranking.
+Image compression is helpful in improving page speed.